davisjoseph6/mobilesam-task/README.md

 	- Open Postman and create a new request
 	- Choose POST as the request method
 	- Set the URL to `http://localhost:8000/segment-image`
-	- Under the Headers tab, set Content-Type to multipart/form-data since you'll be uploading a file.
+	- Under the Headers tab, set Content-Type to multipart/form-data.
 	- Under the Body tab,
 		- select the form-data option.
 		- In the key field, enter `file`